We Love —

 - Spend the day exploring Budapest at your own pace

-- Night on board
+- Overnight on board

 DAY 6: MOHÁCS

-A quaint Hungarian village with a rich history, Mohacs played a pivotal role in European history, including the 1526 battle that led to Ottoman rule.
+A quaint Hungarian village with a rich history, Mohács played a pivotal role in European history, including the 1526 battle that led to Ottoman rule.
 Enjoy free time to explore Mohács or join an optional visit to Pécs, a UNESCO World Heritage Site renowned for its Roman-era treasures (reservation required, entrance not included).

 - Breakfast, lunch and dinner included